ovh/docs/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale/guide.en-gb.md

 You need to:

-- connect via SSH on Proxmox;
+- connect via SSH on Proxmox
-- create an aggregate (linux bond), only for the High Grade & SCALE ranges;
+- create an aggregate (linux bond), only for the High Grade & SCALE ranges
-- create a bridge;
+- create a bridge
-- authorize forwarding;
+- authorize forwarding
-- authorize proxy_arp;
+- authorize proxy_arp
-- add routes.
+- add routes

 #### Configure the hypervisor